For the first page of this review of Disney’s All-Star Music Resort, click here.

 I measured this bed as 28 inches wide by 74 inches long, with a four-inch cushion.

 The last bed in the living room is the sofa bed.
+It also has pillows tucked inside.

 I measured it as 55 inches wide by 77 inches long.
 Its cushion is also 4 inches thick, and comfort is fine.